 Not A Personal Injury Lawyer — A Certified Insurance Litigation Specialist

 I am attorney Jon Michael Smith of Austin, Texas.
 For more than two decades, I have been helping people recover the full and fair amount of insurance money they are owed when filing a claim against their policy.
 I have earned certification by the Texas Board of Legal Specialization in the areas of consumer and commercial law.
 I am also proud to say that I am AV Preeminent peer-review rated,* the highest rating, through Martindale-Hubbell thanks to my record of knowledge, integrity and client service.

 Call My Office Today To Learn How I Can Help You.
 Free Consults.

 Call my office in Austin at 512-518-4584 or send an email with a brief explanation of your case.
-I will return the call as soon as possible to schedule a free initial consultation.
+I will return the call as soon as possible to schedule a initial consultation.